genkiinstruments/genki-wave/README.md

   connected to the computer.
 After pairing Wave to a Ubuntu machine, the ring tends to connect automatically quite aggressively and when that happens can not be accessed via bleak.
 One "solution" is to use `bluetoothctl`
 * When running via serial the Wave ring has to be turned off first, then connected and the script run
-* When connected via bluetooth and the program is not turned off "properly" e.g. with a keyboard interrupt, there is no proper cleanup that happens for the bluetooth connection.
+* When connected via bluetooth using asyncio (not threads) and the program is not turned off "properly" e.g. with a keyboard interrupt, there is no proper cleanup that happens for the bluetooth connection.
 Currently the only "clean" way is to use the hard-coded method, by holding the top button for a few seconds while the program is running